In this article you will:

 There’s a whole library of structured analysis techniques that a business analyst can use to elicit requirements, to document problems and solutions, and to develop methodologies to uncover opportunities.
 Structured analysis techniques are developed methodologies to create systems by using a model to identify the problem, to propose solutions, and to design a selected solution.
 There are several structured models available, and most of them provide a waterfall-approach phasing of the project.

-A favored model, the Structured Systems Analysis and Design Model (SSADM) is a classic waterfall methodology, as seen in Figure 8-1, where each phase builds on the work done in the prior phase.
+A favored model, the Structured Systems Analysis and Design Model (SSADM) is a classic waterfall methodology, where each phase builds on the work done in the prior phase.
 SSADM was created in the United Kingdom as a model for developing systems and new applications.
 SSADM has five components from launch to completion; each component can be broken down into even more detail depending on the needs of the project:

 Each phase of the project is done completely in order, and the business analyst and the project manager maintain control over each phase.
 The phases may not overlap or be created in parallel, for tighter control on the process and deliverables.
 While this model may take longer to create a deliverable than others, its quality control, phased management, and low defects make it a viable option for high-profile development projects.